DavidBK/shampoo/Node/Asynchronous-Javascript.md

 3. Write a code that does the same as the code in [Callbacks Execution order](#execution-order) but using promises.
 Commit and push your changes.
 4. Write a code that does the same as the code in [Callbacks Error Handling](#error-handling) but using promises.
 Commit and push your changes.
 5. Write a code that does the same as the code in [Callbacks Pass data](#pass-data) but using promises.
 Commit and push your changes.
-6. Write a code that does the same as the code in [Callbacks "Parallel" execution](#parallel-execution) but using promises.
+6. Write a code that does the same as the code in [Callbacks Concurrent execution](#concurrent-execution) but using Async Await.
+You may add the [After Concurrent job](#after-concurrent-execution---optional).

 Commit and push your changes.
-   You may add the [After "Parallel" job](#after-parallel-execution---optional).

 #### Async Await - Questions